vvaidy/Qo-DL/README.md

 # Troubleshooting
 - If you are getting the message below and are 100% sure that you're inputting a valid URL, it's because of Qobuz's region lock.
-You'll need a VPN.
+You can either use a VPN or enable the proxy feature via the config file.
 ```
 Not found (404).
 Bad URL?
 Returning to URL input screen...
 ```